Centers of Gravity Calculator

 • Empty field Warehouse_ID of (some) customers, and rerun

-• Or uncheck constraint "Fixed customer-warehouse assignments" under section Parameters & constraints - subsection Constraints, and rerun.
+• Or uncheck constraint "Fixed customer-warehouse assignments" in section Parameters & constraints - Constraints, and rerun.

 • Investigate where to open a next new warehouse: